mudgen/governance-token-diamond/README.md

 1. Implements the ERC20 standard.
 2. Accepts executable proposals.
 3. Allows people to vote on proposals using their ERC20 token balance.
+4. Token holders are rewarded for submitting good proposals and penalized for submitting bad proposals.
-4. Token holders are rewarded for voting by being minted new tokens.
+5. Token holders are rewarded for voting by being minted new tokens.
+This is "governance mining".
 Safeguards exist to prevent too much inflation.
-5. Token holders are rewarded for submitting proposals that pass a vote and are penalized for submitting proposals that are rejected.
 6. Passed proposals are executed on-chain.
 7. Passed proposals are executed using `delegatecall` to enable governance of the governance token diamond itself.
 8. Implements the Diamond Standard so that passed proposals can add/replace/remove functions on itself.